Black Studies Minor

 Course Requirements

 To graduate with a minor in Black studies, a student is required to complete six courses.
-With a foundation in CRES 68, Approaches to Black Studies is the expected foundational course.
-(Students may substitute it with CRES 10, Critical Race and Ethnic Studies: An Introduction), students will undertake an additional 25 credits—or five upper-division elective courses—drawn from the Arts, Humanities, and Social Sciences divisions.
-Students can select these five electives from a list of pre-approved courses, with no more than three from any one program or department.
-Courses not appearing on the approved list can be petitioned for credit.
+CRES 68, Approaches to Black Studies is the expected foundational course.
+Students will undertake an additional 25 credits—or five upper-division elective courses—drawn from the Arts, Humanities, and Social Sciences divisions.
+Students can select these five electives from a list of pre-approved courses.
+Students who wish to substitute a course not on the approved upper-division list should complete the Petition for Course Credit form available on the CRES website.
+A maximum of two courses may be petitioned for credit.
+Some courses may be satisfied via exam credit.
+Courses may be taken for a letter grade or Pass/No Pass.

 Lower-Division Courses